 Siberia simply watched the drill bit reflect the red light from the lamp above.
 "I can't tell anymore.
 Am I really hurting?
 Am I really sad?
 Should I stay or should I go?
 Did I ever really have a plan?
 Did I ever really know?
 Can I even take another step?"
 His answer was obscure, and not truly an answer.
 Instead of thinking about getting out of his situation, the white-haired man reflected upon his life and how he had lived it, as well as the here and now.

 His emotions were blurred, and his feelings were indistinguishable from each other.
 Everything ran together like a frenzy in his mind.
 The male could slowly feel himself cracking from the inside out.

-Destroying this base meant losing or winning the war for them, and they would get the answer by any means necessary.
+Destroying it meant losing or winning the war for them, and they would get the answer by any means necessary.